totomz/node-cf/README.md

 * `--create <path>`: Create a CF stack using the template file at the specified path
 * `--update <path>`: Update an existing CF stack using the template file at the specified path (the nme of the stack is speified in the template itself)
 * `--profile ,profile>`: the [AWS profile](http://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html) to use to call CloudFormation (this is the **only** supported credential settings)
-* `--dryrun`: if you specify this parameter, CloudFormation will not be called
+* `--dry-run`: if you specify this parameter, CloudFormation will not be called
 * `--stage <stage>`: Add a variable `stages: [{name: <stage>}]` to the template metadata - this is usefull to create separate stack with the same template (see the examples in `/test`)